Why go camping?

 How about because it’s loads of fun?
 Because you create lifelong memories with people you love over a crackling campfire.
 Because coffee tastes better outside.
-Because you don’t care if you have twigs in your hair or corn in your teeth.
 Because… s’mores.
-Because camping will also save you a bundle of money over the cost of hotel rooms.
+Because waking up to the sound of birdsong.
+Because camping will save you a bunch of money that you don’t shell out for a hotel.

 But if you’ve not camped much before, the initial investment in gear might be holding you back.
-I wrote about all the gear you need to go car camping here.
+I wrote about all the gear you need to go car camping here, and what each item is used for.
 It’s a lot of stuff, but once you invest in good gear it’ll last you through many summers sleeping under the stars.

 Unless you camp on wheels, a tent is likely to be the most important and expensive piece of camping gear you purchase.
 And when it comes time to choose, the array of things to consider might make your head spin.